mankut80/buttons/README.md

 	while(1)
 	{
-		pushbutton::AnyButtonPushed = 0; //use only if needed
+		pushbutton::AnyButtonPushed = 0; //this line is no "must"
 		mybutton.Readout();  //this has to be done first

 		if (mybutton.IsPushed) do something;